alextis59/nftps/README.md

 ## Testing

 The project uses Node's built-in test runner and TLS client to validate a locally generated TLS server.
 The test suite spins up a TLS echo server with the bundled self-signed certificate and verifies the handshake and data exchange using the Node TLS client.
-To run the tests:
+To run the tests, use [Bun](https://bun.sh/), which implements the Node-compatible `node:test` API:

 ```
-node --test
+bun test
 ```

-If you prefer npm-style scripts, you can also use `npm test` once Node.js is available in your environment.
+If you prefer npm-style scripts, you can also use `npm test` or `node --test` in environments where Node.js is available.

-> **Note:** The provided execution environment for this repository does not include a Node.js binary and cannot install one via `apt` because outbound package downloads are blocked.
-The test suite has been validated with [Bun](https://bun.sh/), which implements the Node-compatible `node:test` API:
+## Validated environment versions

->
+The test suite has been validated with the following toolchain versions:

-> ```
+- Bun 1.2.14
-> bun test
+- Node.js v22.21.0
-> ```
+- OpenSSL 3.0.13